RajeswariKumaran/HotelReservationChatbot/README.md

 # HotelReservationChatbot
 Chatbot created with open ai using langchain framework.
+This is the bot created to assist in booking rooms for a fictitious hotel named "Ronitha Inns".
+Once the following installation instructions are carried out and you run main.py, you can interact with the chatbot until you say "bye" or "goodbye" or "end chat".
+The information collected for booking room will be stored in reservation.json

 # Installation Instructions